-This year, the Music Arrangers Guild of Australia's National Youth Music Arranging Competition will feature arrangements for Symphony Orchestra .
+This year, the Music Arrangers Guild of Australia's National Youth Music Arranging Competition will feature arrangements for String Quartet and Percussion .
 The winning entry will receive $AU2,500 prize money.

-We are thrilled to announce the ensemble selected to workshop and record the top 3 winning pieces for the 2025 National Youth Arranging Competition is the National Capital Orchestra, Canberra.
+We are thrilled to announce the ensemble selected to workshop and record the top 3 winning pieces for the 2026 National Youth Arranging Competition is Darlington Concerts based in Perth.

-We would like to thank Hal Leonard and ArrangeMe who are our major sponsors this year.
+We would like to thank Hal Leonard, ArrangeMe and Dorico who are our major sponsors this year.

 ENTRY IS FREE!